Release Date: 2023 at the earliest

 Smarts: Autopilot, optional Full Self Driving option, Tesla premium connectivity

-Still, Elon Musk's personal pet project offers a lot more than its bizarre angular design.
-The Cybertruck is also set to offer all the things that makes a Tesla a Tesla.
-That includes minimalist design, some of the longest range on the market, and all the hi-tech features you could ask for.
+But while Elon Musk's pet project looks like it was designed by a PS1-era game developer with a vendetta against curves, it still looks set to offer all the things that make a Tesla a Tesla.
+Minimalist design, some of the best range on the market, and all the hi-tech features you could possibly ask for (within reason).

 In other words, even when you forget about the design, this could prove to be an electric car to watch.
 So here's everything you need to know about the Tesla Cybertruck, which is equal parts bizarre and interesting.

 Tesla Cybertruck latest news (updated June 15)